mpenet/hayt/markdown/intro.md

   `contains-key`, keywords are also accepted. `:in ` will have a sequential value, that will generate an IN sequence.

-The map keys will be the column identifiers and in map form we will assume it's a `=` check.
+If it's a map argument, the map keys will be the column identifiers and in map form we will assume it's a `=` check, same as the pair.

 Ex: